uvarc/rc-website/content/education/workshops.md

 - - -

 # Workshop Material
 Course material and exercises are available through a companion site.
-Feel free to browse classes, read ahead, or learn at your own pace.
+Feel free to browse classes, tutorials and workshop material and learn at your own pace.
-  <div style="margin:12px;"><code><a href="https://workshops.rc.virginia.edu/lesson/" target="_new">https://workshops.rc.virginia.edu/</a></code></div>
+  <div style="margin:12px;"><code><a href="https://learning.rc.virginia.edu" target="_new">https://learning.rc.virginia.edu</a></code></div>

 - - -